Nuevas salidas Grupales de SECRET TUR

 TERMAS DE RIO HONDO: 16 de Agosto- 5 Noches c/Pensión Completa- Hotel 3* céntrico.-

-TERMAS DE RIO GRANDE: 08 de Septiembre: 3 Noches c/ Pensión Completa- Hotel Céntrico 3*
+TERMAS DE RIO HONDO: 08 de Septiembre: 3 Noches c/ Pensión Completa- Hotel Céntrico 3*

 CATARATAS DEL IGUAZÚ: 17 de Septiembre- 4 Noches-Hotel 3* Sup. c/Media Pensión- Excursiones incluidas s/ent.